4hgann/Seafarers/README.md

 - State doesn't have to be persisted, i.e. A refresh can clear all items
 - Any other functionality e.g. editing is optional

 A year since, this project is a recreation of that task with the skills that I have learned since.
 I have provided a demonstration below.
+If you would like to run the project yourself, please contact me and I can provide you with an API key.

 ## [DEMONSTRATION](https://youtu.be/rSoLfdylkZU)